magician-project/doosan_xbot2/README.md

 ### Run the Position Cartesian Controller

-We use CartesI/O https://advrhumanoids.github.io/CartesianInterface/ to obtain online control of the Doosan Robot.
+We use CartesI/O https://advrhumanoids.github.io/CartesianInterface/ to obtain online Cartesian control of the Doosan Robot.

 After you run the robot (either in simulation or on the real robot), you need to start the *ros_control* plugin to have access to the robot through ROS: